 - 1 Rubber Spatula

-- 1 Stand Mixer or Hand Mixer with the whip attachment
+- 1 Stand Mixer or Hand Mixer with the whisk attachment

 Ingredients